Lambda123Design/Deep-Learning-Skills/README.md

 # Deep-Learning-Skills
 This Repository details my Skills in Deep Learning

+## Befor DL Model Training, we need to Compile it; The reason of compiling is that because we need to assign, what is the optimizer function that we need to use, loss and metrics

+## If we don't have any powerful machines to run DL Models we can use Google Colab's GPU Feature

+### ML Models use Pickle files; DL Models using ".h5" files

 ### Very Very Important: In ANN, we create a sequential model, then we add dense layers (neurons), apply activation functions, specify optimizer, loss function, and metrics, and finally store logs for TensorBoard visualization.

 ### Very Very Important: Please go and see "B) End to End ANN Project"; For detailed working of ANN with Project Notes; It will be very useful